polterguy/polterguy.github.io/plugins/magic.node/index.md

 ## String literals in Hyperlambda

-Hyperlambda also support strings the same way C# supports strings, using any of the following string representations.
+Hyperlambda also supports strings the same way C# supports strings, using any of the following string representations.

 ```
 // Single quotes